ivangfr/keycloak-clustered/README.md

 ### Check if keycloak-clustered instances are sharing user sessions

   - Open two different browsers, for instance Chrome and Safari or Chrome and Incognito Chrome.
-In one access `http://localhost:8080/auth/admin/` and in another `http://localhost:8081/auth/admin/`
+In one access `http://localhost:8080/auth/admin/` and, in another, `http://localhost:8081/auth/admin/`

   - Login with the following credentials
     ```